gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

   -machine type=pc,accel=kvm -netdev user,id=user.0,hostfwd=tcp::3873-:22
   ```

-- **File provisioners**: These commands allo use to move files from host machine to the qemu image
+- **File provisioners**: These commands allow us to move files from host machine to the qemu image.

 - **Shell provisioner**: This allows us to run bash scripts that can run the post installation commands.

 ---

-## Lets use the base ubuntu image to create a diskimage with the gapbs benchmark
+## Let's use the base ubuntu image to create a diskimage with the gapbs benchmark

 Update the [x86-ubuntu.pkr.hcl](../../materials/02-Using-gem5/07-full-system/x86-ubuntu-gapbs/x86-ubuntu.pkr.hcl) file